jlblatt/Raindrop/README.md

 #### Instructions

 Move your mouse around.
 Hold your mouse down.
 Press any/all keys on your keyboard (space will randomize some effects).
-Pretend like you are playing a piano (especially with Mellon Collie).
+Pretend like you are playing a piano.
 Have fun :)

 #### Song Credits